-Level 4: Bach Concerto in A minor 1st Mov
+Violin Level IV: Bach Concerto in A minor 1st Movement (Book 7)

 Pay special attention to steady rhythm and intonation as they are especially important to play Bach well.
 It is easy to play the many fast notes of this concerto as one long “run on sentence,” so think about breathing and phrasing.

 Requirements: List I and II with special attention to steady rhythm and intonation.

 Student Level: Student should be studying the Bach Largo or beyond.